 I originally drafted this post for use on Valentine’s Day.
 But I’ve had my head buried in so many projects this year (beyond Jordan’s Journey) that the writing and research simply didn’t get done in time.
-Rather than wait until next year I thought I would go ahead and finish this off and post it now.
-After all, every day is a day to celebrate love, not just Valentine’s day, right?
+Rather than wait until next year, I thought I would finish this and post it now.
+After all, every day is a day to celebrate love, not just Valentine’s Day, right?

 When it comes to genealogy, I’ve often wondered about my ancestors… what were their romances like?
 How did couples court each other “back in the day?”
-In our age of speed dating and online matchmaking, things look quite different for us than they did for our ancestors.
-Unfortunately our research often doesn’t shed any light on these questions.
+In our age of speed dating and online matchmaking, things look pretty different for us than they did for our ancestors.
+Unfortunately, our research often doesn’t shed any light on these questions.

 Or does it?

-Studying the pages of old local newspapers actually gives us a few clues here…
+Studying the pages of old local newspapers gives us a few clues here…

-Marriages were often foreshadowed by news reports of social visits.
+News reports of social visits often foreshadowed marriages.
 An item in the Summerville News from 14 Jun 1893 notes, “T.H.
 [Thomas Henry] Scoggins spent last Sunday evening at B.F.
 Dunaways” (Grigsby).
-Such a simple sentence and kind of funny to think it was newsworthy.
+It’s such a simple sentence, and it’s funny to think it was newsworthy.
 But people back then were just as interested in each other’s going-ons as we are today.
 Why do you think Facebook is so popular?

-Sometimes the news items revel even less, mentioning only one person by name, such as this entry from 28 Feb 1900 in the Summerville News: “Mr. Horace Barbour visited his best girl here [in Haywood Valley] Sunday” (Grigsby).
+Sometimes, the news items reveal even less, mentioning only one person by name, such as this entry from 28 Feb 1900 in the Summerville News: “Mr. Horace Barbour visited his best girl here [in Haywood Valley] Sunday” (Grigsby).

-Ok… so even at their most revealing a lot of details are left to our imagination.
+Ok… so even at their most revealing, many details are left to our imagination.
 I’ll give you that.
-But there are other ways to explore your family’s romantic past too.
+But there are other ways to explore your family’s romantic past.

-In the case of more recent ancestors photos may provide the glimpse into the past you need.
-The shot in the banner at the top of the page (see the full photo) is of my parents, high school sweethearts, at the LaFayette High School senior prom in 1966.
-They’ve been a couple ever since those high school days–a true love story if there ever was one.
+In the case of more recent ancestors, photos may provide the glimpse into the past you need.
+The shot at the top of the page is of my parents, high school sweethearts, at the LaFayette High School senior prom in 1966.
+They’ve been a couple ever since those high school days–a true love story, if there ever was one.

-Family ephemera can give an interesting glimpse into the past too.
+Family ephemera can give an exciting glimpse into the past, too.
 This Valentine’s Day card is from the Flossie McGregor Love scrapbook.
-Mrs. Love was a lifelong resident of Villanow and compiled a scrap book collecting a variety of newspaper clippings of both national and local interest.
-She also collected other clippings and ephemera such as this Valentine’s Day card.
+Mrs. Love was a lifelong resident of Villanow and compiled a scrapbook collecting a variety of newspaper clippings of both national and local interest.
+She also collected other clippings and ephemera, such as this Valentine’s Day card.
 It doesn’t reveal anything of immediate general genealogical value.
-But it’s an interesting glimpse into the past.
-Dated 1939, the Valentine is not romantic in nature, but an expression of platonic love sent to Mrs. Love from Marjorie Kay Buck, daughter of famed radio personality “Cousin” Louis Buck.
-The scrapbook doesn’t reveal if the Bucks actually knew the Loves personally or just corresponded with them as fans.
-But, either way, it’s an interesting expression of platonic love.
-It might seem like a mundane detail but when you stop and think about it, who even sends Valentine’s cards anymore?
+But it’s an exciting glimpse into the past.
+Dated 1939, the Valentine is not romantic but an expression of platonic love sent to Mrs. Love from Marjorie Kay Buck, daughter of famed radio personality “Cousin” Louis Buck.
+The scrapbook doesn’t reveal whether the Bucks knew the Loves personally or corresponded with them as fans.
+But either way, it’s an interesting expression of platonic love.
+It might seem mundane, but when you stop and think about it, who even sends Valentine’s cards anymore?
 Looking at a Valentine relic from 1939 seems a bit more unique then.

-And, perhaps most important, don’t forget those family myths and legends.
+And, perhaps most importantly, don’t forget those family myths and legends.
 You may not have a way to back up these stories–or you may find documentation that makes you doubt the story as it has been told.
-But it’s all part of the game and even these stories are part of your trip into the past.
+But it’s all part of the game, and even these stories are part of your trip into the past.

-In the end, yes, it can be a challenge to turn up much about the romantic lives of our ancestors.
+In the end, yes, it can be a challenge to learn much about our ancestors’ romantic lives.
 But never underestimate the power of minute details.
 One tiny bit of information is often all you need to unravel the rest of the story.
-When all else fails, don’t be afraid to let your imagination join in on the fun.
+Don’t be afraid to let your imagination join the fun when all else fails.
 I’ve spent countless hours wondering how various ancestors lived out their love lives: the romance, the drama, the sex (yes, our ancestors were as randy as we are today–don’t fall into the trap of romanticizing a “purer” time before us)!
-The experience of love is a gift and this is a part of our past that is too beautiful to let it be forgotten.
+The experience of love is a gift, and this is a part of our past that is too beautiful to let it be forgotten.

-Special thanks to Nelda Scoggin Reynolds for her ongoing assistance in working with the Grigsby transcriptions, helping to unravel new connections and identify people in the tree.
-As always, be sure to subscribe to this blog by RSS or email.
+Special thanks to Nelda Scoggin Reynolds for her ongoing assistance in working with the Grigsby transcriptions, helping to unravel new connections, and identifying people in the tree.

 Grigsby, David & Delores, comp.
 Summerville News 1891-1903.
 This document was dictated from copies of the Summerville News on microfilm at the Summerville Library in 1987 and later transcribed.

 Love, Flossie McGregor, comp.
-Scrap book containing newspaper clippings and other ephemera documenting events and people of the Armuchee Valley and surrounding regions as well as items of national importance.
+Scrapbook containing newspaper clippings and other ephemera documenting events and people of the Armuchee Valley and surrounding regions and items of national importance.
 Compiled circa 1940’s and 1960’s.
 Collection of Jim Pope.